Directly to the content

 What is zinc?

 Zinc is a chemical element with the abbreviation Zn in the periodic table.
-It is a silvery white, non-toxic and ductile metal commonly used as an alloy.
+It is a silver-white, non-toxic, and ductile metal that is commonly used as an alloy.
 Zinc is an essential trace element that is required for many biological functions in the body.
-It is an external nutrient, meaning the body cannot produce it itself and it must be obtained through food.
+It is an external nutrient, meaning the body cannot produce it on its own and it must be obtained through food.
 It is also used as a dietary supplement, especially in cases of zinc deficiency.

 Where is zinc found?

-Zinc is present in many natural resources such as the earth's crust, oceans, air and water.
-It is also found in a variety of foods, particularly seafood, meat and fish.
-However, the zinc content in foods varies depending on the variety and location.
+Zinc is present in many natural resources such as the earth's crust, oceans, air, and water.
+It is also found in a variety of foods, particularly in seafood, meat, and fish.
+However, the zinc content in foods varies depending on the type and location.

-It is also found in plant foods such as Nuts, seeds and legumes .
-However, absorbing zinc from plant-based foods can be more difficult because substances such as phytate can inhibit zinc absorption.
-The molecule is also available as dietary supplement in the form of tablets, capsules or sprays to meet the needs of deficiency patients.
+It is also found in plant-based foods such as nuts, seeds, and legumes .
+However, the absorption of zinc from plant-based foods can be more difficult, as substances like phytate can inhibit zinc absorption.
+The molecule is also available as dietary supplements in the form of tablets, capsules, or sprays to meet the needs of patients with deficiencies.

 Zinc plays an important role in many biological processes in the human body.
 It is a component of over 300 enzymes that are involved in the regulation of metabolic processes.
-The vital substance also supports the immune system and contributes to wound healing.
-In addition, the trace element is important for the formation of DNA and RNA, the genetic information in our body.
+The vital nutrient also supports the immune system and contributes to wound healing.
+Furthermore, the trace element is important for the formation of DNA and RNA, the genetic information of our body.

-The element also affects skin health and can help treat acne.
-It plays a role in regulating oil and sebum levels in the skin and subsequently helps reduce inflammation.
-Zinc also has a positive effect on the health of hair and nails.
-A deficiency in the molecule can lead to brittle nails and hair loss.
+The element also affects skin health and can help in the treatment of acne.
+It plays a role in regulating the oil and sebum levels in the skin and consequently helps to reduce inflammation.
+Zinc also positively influences the health of hair and nails.
+A deficiency of the molecule can promote brittle nails and hair loss.

 Bioavailable berberine with chromium and zinc in the mineral complex Berbersome